ehmicky/autoserver/docs/patch.md

 ## Empty values

 When defining the `apply` and `check` properties, remember that:
-  - the `val` variable might be `undefined`, unless the attribute is a required attribute.
+  - the `value` variable might be `undefined`, unless the attribute is a required attribute.
   - the operator's argument can only be `null` if the `argument` property is omitted or if it specifies `empty`.
 When the argument is `empty`, the